Off the beaten path around AnuradhapuraThis page is about less-frequented places of interest in the

 2**stars & rarely visited

 The quite picturesque historical pilgrimage site of Hatthikucchi, situated between Yapahuwa and Anuradhapura, is not completely off-the-beaten path any more, but most visitors are surprised to be able toe experience this charming ensemble of ruins surrounded by rock boulders in perfect tranquility.
-The rock-shelter with the perfect view to the valley is believed to have been the hideout of the legendary King Siridanghabo.
+The rock-shelter with the perfect view to the valley is believed to have been the hideout of the legendary King Sirisanghabo.

 |